 Ensure that your version of Windows is up to date with all security, bugfix, and other updates.
 Then reboot your computer.
 Several users have found that installing a pending Windows update and then rebooting the computer resolved the problem.
 This is particularly common with Windows 10 users upgrading to SpiderOak ONE 6.3.0, but you will want to confirm this regardless of your version of Windows and ONE.

 Add your current version of ONE to each of your security software's lists of approved applications.
-This would include firewall, any antivirus, and and any antimalware.
+This would include firewall, any antivirus, and and any anti-malware.
 Do this even if you have previously done so or if ONE previously worked.
-Security applications often updates themselves silently, and we have observed such updates blocking our software when it had been previously allowed.
+Security applications often update themselves silently, and we have observed such updates blocking our software when it had been previously allowed.
 Another common case is that such software had allowed your previous version of ONE but does not recognize a newly updated version of ONE.

 If you're connecting from work or another institution, don't forget about Windows group policies or upstream security devices that might be blocking ONE.
 Share this information with your workplace's IT staff.